RAK3272-SiP Quick Start Guide

 AT+APPKEY=F921D50CD7D02EE3C5E6142154F274B2

-1. After EUI and key configuration, the device can now join the network and send some payload.
+- After configuring the EUI and AppKey, the device is ready to join the network and send payloads.

 AT+JOIN=1:0:10:8